-Reducing Exposure to Magnetic Fields: If there are two wires in close proximity one carrying the return current of the circuit, the magnetic field of each conductor will be in opposition and they will tend to cancel.
-The strength of the magnetic field decreases with the square of the distance from the wires when all circuit wires are run together.
-This means if the magnetic field six inches from a wire is measured at 4 mG, the magnetic field will only be 1 mG one foot away and only 1/4 mG two feet from the wire.
-As the distance is doubled, the strength of the magnetic flux is divided by four.
+Reducing Exposure to Magnetic Fields: If there are two wires in close proximity one carrying the return current of the circuit, the magnetic field of each conductor will be in opposition and they will tend to cancel each others magnetic field.
+The strength of the magnetic field decreases with the square of the distance from the wires.
+This means if the magnetic field next to a wire is measured at 4 mG, the magnetic field will only be 1 mG one foot away and only 1/4 mG two feet from the wire.
+As the distance from the source is doubled, the strength of the magnetic flux is divided by four as illustrated in Figure 229.5.